8 Hands-on Activities To Teach Patience To Your Child

 1. Catch the drizzle

 The next time there’s a drizzle or light shower, ask your child to place a deep jug or bowl on the window-sill and wait for it to fill up with rain water.
-The process of waiting for the entire vessel to fill will be an interesting way to teach your little one patience.
+Waiting for the entire vessel to fill will be an interesting way to teach your little one patience.

 2. Await your turn